BTBOT-src/BTBOT/README.md

 **Paper 'Multi-Modal Sketch-based Behavior Tree Synthesis' artifact evaluation**

-This artifact evaluation is consistent with the order of the paper and is introduced in the order of **RQ 1 to 4**.
+This artifact evaluation is consistent with the order of the paper and is **presented following the order of RQ1 to RQ4**.

 Our work has been deployed in a **Docker container** and packaged as an **image** for release.
 You can retrieve the **Docker image** using the following command: